 All participate in a robust, world-class academic tradition.
 With students enrolling from around the world, learning from each other, discussing their backgrounds and sharing an understanding of their place in the world, schools outside Canada are able to offer a broad range of opportunity and independence that isn't available at home.
 Along with that cultural understanding is often the chance to develop language and communication skills.

 Graduation requirements, as well as the degrees offered by international schools, varies based on focus, curriculum, and affiliation.
 For example, students attending Neuchâtel Junior College earn credits toward completion of the Ontario Secondary School Diploma.
-Other schools—including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School—offer the International Baccalaureate Diploma Program (IBDP) toward the fulfilment of the IB diploma.
+Other schools—including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School—offer the International Baccalaureate Diploma Programme (IBDP) toward the fulfilment of the IB diploma.

 The International Baccalaureate is a two-year advanced secondary school curriculum that was founded in 1968 and is now taught in schools in more than 140 countries, including many alternative institutions in Canada.